 The best surge protector you can buy today

 The best surge protector or best power strip in our opinion is the APC Performance SurgeArrest 12, model P12U2.
 The unit offers 4,320 joules of protection, along with 12 electrical plugs and two USB ports.
-The surge protector is relatively slim and compact, making it an easy-fit behind media consoles or televisions.
-Not only that, according to the APC product page, the SurgeArrest 12 undergoes testing by the Institute of Electrical and Electronics Engineers, or IEEE.
-We’ve shot over a few questions to Schneider Electric, the parent company of APC, regarding the IEEE testing and certification, and are waiting to hear back.
-This guide will be updated upon reply.
+The surge protector is relatively slim and compact, making it an easy fit behind media consoles or televisions.
+Not only that, according to the APC product page, the SurgeArrest 12 undergoes testing by the Institute of Electrical and Electronics Engineers (IEEE).

-The SurgeArrest 12 also has a built-in fail safe mode, cutting off power once the internal components have been compromised.
+The SurgeArrest 12 also has a built-in fail-safe mode, cutting off power once the internal components have been compromised.
 This will ensure your electronics stay safe, even if it means having to go pick up another unit.
-APC also offers a lifetime warranty and states on its website that if circuitry is damaged by heavy strike of power line surge and is unable to offer 100% protection, it will “replace your damaged SurgeArrest free of charge.”
+APC also offers a lifetime warranty and states on its website that if the circuitry is damaged by a heavy strike or power line surge and is unable to offer 100% protection, it will “replace your damaged SurgeArrest free of charge.”

 Anker is a brand more often found at online retailers like Amazon than at Best Buy.
 But the company has made a name for itself with its clean white aesthetic, value and quality.
 The Anker PowerPort Strip 12 is no exception.

-The CyberPower Desktop Power Charger is the second weakest surge protector on this list, but we had to include it.
-As you can tell, it’s not meant for powering three video game consoles, a TV and a coffee maker.
-Instead, it’s meant for a desk, to plug in accessories or charge phones.
+The CyberPower Desktop Power Charger is meant for a desk, to plug in accessories or charge phones.
 Not only that, it includes a 10W Qi wireless charger.

 The Monoprice 12 Outlet Power Surge Protector with 2 Built-in USB charger Ports is a solid piece of kit.
 The transparent rails on the side that light up to indicate both grounding and surge protection look slick.
 And of all the units we tested, it was the sturdiest of the bunch, with a flat and wide base.